 AKA SPOOKY ENCOUNTERS / AKA GHOST FIGHTS GHOST

-Time for something a little different for the Halloween season.
-Sometimes simply called Spooky Encounters depending which release you come across, the western release title somehow fits more than the original translation since this is a series of mishaps which befall a hard working guy while his employer and his wife have an affair behind his back.
-He comes across a few ghosts and more than one reanimated corpse, as well as other kinds of sorcery along the way.
-This is one of the early examples of the Chinese ‘hopping dead’ movies in which corpses (or sometimes vampires) are revived but are still stiff from rigour and have to jump around to attack.
-As a horror creation there’s nothing else quite like it.
+Time to look at something a little different, which means an excuse for me to review an old-school Golden Harvest classic.
+Sometimes simply called Spooky Encounters depending which release you come across, the Western release title somehow fits more than the original translation.
+The overall plot concerns a series of mishaps which befall a hard working guy while his employer and his wife have an affair behind his back.
+Along the way comes across a few ghosts and more than one reanimated corpse, as well as other kinds of supernatural shenanigans.
+This is one of the early examples of the Chinese ‘hopping dead’ movies in which corpses (or sometimes vampires) are revived, but as they’re still stiff from rigour and have to jump around to attack.
+It’s weird but as a horror creation there’s nothing else quite like it.

 He’s built like an elephant but moves like a monkey; Sammo Hung.
-Hong Kong movie journalist Bey Logan’s action commentaries are always full of choice titbits like this.
-While only Jackie Chan could ever get away with saying this about his old friend, it’s never been more true than here in a film where Sammo’s fugitive rickshaw operator ‘Bold Cheung’ is possessed by the Monkey God in the final showdown.
-I’m not sure the kinds of things portrayed here ever happened in Journey to the West.
+While only Jackie Chan could ever get away with saying this about his old friend it’s never been more true than here, in a film where Sammo’s fugitive rickshaw operator ‘Bold Cheung’ leaps around after being possessed by the Monkey God in the final showdown.
+I’m not sure the kinds of gruesome things portrayed here ever happened in Journey to the West.
 Mixing both supernatural fantasy, horror and kung fu, it’s often absurd and frequently spectacular.
-This is up there with his best martial arts adventures, and is probably tied with Odd Couple and Eastern Condors – which combined make for a good trilogy of different action flavours.
-But this is the month for ghoulish thrills, so we’ll take a look at those on offer here.
+This is up there with his best martial arts adventures and is probably tied with Odd Couple and Eastern Condors – which combined make for a good trilogy of different action flavours.
+But here were focusing on ghoulish thrills, so let’s take a look at those on offer.

-Flying burial urns and voodoo dolls also make appearances during the story which provides many good chuckles.
-The latter, which comes into play when Cheung’s boss hires a magician to get rid of him creates some of the most intricate fight scenes.
+Flying burial urns and voodoo dolls make appearances during the a which provides many absurd chuckles.
+The latter, which comes into play when Cheung’s adulterous boss hires a magician to get rid of him also creates some of the most intricate fight scenes.
 With his own arm under sinister influences he’s forced to try and stop himself hitting tea house patrons Evil Dead II style.
-They even have the head over heels backflips and crockery smashing, which suggests it led to Sam Raimi having some inspiration.
+They even have some head over heels backflips and crockery smashing, which suggests it led to Sam Raimi taking some inspiration.
 It’s just as impressive here, and of course they add more gravity defying moves to the sequence.
-In terms of actual fights however this is actually quite restrained, and most of them are saved up until the third act.
+In terms of actual fights however this is actually quite restrained, and most of them are saved until the third act.

 Usually this would be a draw back for movies in this genre, but here it allows for the finale to be that much more spectacular.
-They throw all kinds of spells at the hero, and after framing him for murder he goes on the run only to come into more ghostly trouble.
+They throw all kinds of spells at the hero, and after framing him for murder he goes on the run only to come across more ghostly trouble.
 For the most part the zombies and spectres are pretty cheap looking, but it’s all lit well enough to maintain the atmosphere.
-The flaky, grey skin is pretty neat in some shots but it’s not ideal.
-However the make up isn’t really the focus; witchcraft evoking the powers of evil is the major element.
-The constant chanting by the evil wizard as he uses all kinds of incantations is ridiculous and sounds nothing like a real language, but it keeps silly tone going.
+The flaky grey skin is pretty neat in some shots but it’s not ideal.
+However the undead make up isn’t really the focus, and instead witchcraft being used to evoke the powers of evil is a major element.
+The constant chanting by the villainous wizard as he uses all kinds of incantations is ridiculous and sounds nothing like a real language, but it keeps silly tone going.